-- The full amount of the loans? - No, it's just the chance to salvage what's left of the bad loans (by realising securities and enforcing the loan). - Hence, cause of action accrued shortly after the issuance of the audited reports when management was supposed to take necessary action if the audited reports had not been negligently prepared and had given the necessary warnings.
+- The full amount of the loans? - No. It's just the chance to salvage what's left of the bad loans (by realising securities and enforcing the loan). - Hence, cause of action accrued shortly after the issuance of the audited reports when management was supposed to take necessary action if the audited reports had not been negligently prepared and had given the necessary warnings.

-Hence, primary limitation of 6 years has passed.
+Hence, primary limitation of 6 years has passed (action commenced in 2004, audit report issued in 1996).